ibm-cloud-docs/cloud-logs/agent/agent-plugin-parameters.md

 |  `CR_Token_Mount_Path` |  Path where the CRToken is present |  `/var/run/secrets/tokens/vault-token` | any string  | false - Only used when Authentication_Mode is set to TrustedProfile  |
 |  `Trusted_Profile_ID` |  ID of the Trusted Profile to be used |  n/a |  any string	  | true - Only used when Authentication_Mode is set to TrustedProfile |
 {: caption="Table 4.
 Authentication parameters" caption-side="bottom"}

+When `Authentication_Mode` is set to `IAMAPIKey`, consider the following information:

+- The API key must be specified in an environment variable called IAM_API_KEY.
+- If no value is provided in the IAM_API_KEY variable, the plug-in initialization will fail.